lulogit/DB2P/PITCHME.md

 #VSLIDE
 ![idea](idea.jpg)
 <br>
-α-Dijk **concentrates the pruning power to vertices associated with a large number of paths**, and does not allocate pruning power at all to vertices with relatively few paths.
+α-Dijk **concentrates the pruning power to vertices associated with a large number of paths**
 <br>In a real road network, there are usually **a small number of landmark
-vertices that appear frequently in CSPs**: concentrating the pruning power to such vertices leads to **effective reduction of the total number of paths to be examined**, and thus, **accelerates query processing**.
+vertices that appear frequently in CSPs**: concentrating the pruning power to such vertices leads to **effective reduction of the total number of paths to be examined**

 #VSLIDE
 ![idea](a_dijk.png)